Profiling Information

 In this step, you will request the logs for a specific session.

-Make sure you have enough free disk space for the log.
+Make sure that you have enough free disk space for the logs.
 For more information, see EXAsupport.

-You can only collect SQL logs for a specific session on the day that the session occurred.
+In Exasol versions prior to 8.25.0, you can only collect SQL logs for a specific session on the day that the session occurred.
+Later versions do not have this limitation.

 For example:

-If the log file was created successfully, you will see the following message containing the file name:
+If the log file was successfully created, you will see the following message containing the file name:

 Successfully stored debug information into file /exa/tmp/support/exacluster_debuginfo_2022_08_11-23_27_20.tar.gz